 Vygotsky’s Sociocultural Theory emphasizes the essential role of language and social interaction in learning.
-Vygotsky (1978) argued that learners construct knowledge more effectively when instruction is mediated through their cultural tools, especially language.
+Vygotsky (1978) argues that learners construct knowledge more effectively when instruction is mediated through their cultural tools, especially language.
 In multilingual contexts, such as those in the Philippines, learners often think and express themselves best in their first language or mother tongue.
 The use of code-mixed instruction, blending English with the local language, aligns with Vygotsky’s idea of the Zone of Proximal Development (ZPD)—where learners achieve deeper understanding when supported by language and cultural cues they already understand.
-This theory validates the incorporation of both the native and second language in instructional materials, particularly in early mathematics, where abstract concepts require concrete linguistic bridges.
+This theory validates the incorporation of both the native and second language in instructional materials, particularly in early Mathematics, where abstract concepts require concrete linguistic bridges.

 Bruner’s Constructivist Theory further supports the localization aspect of this study.
-According to Bruner (1966), learning is most effective when new concepts are built upon learners’ prior knowledge and experiences.
+According to Bruner (1966), learning is most effective when new concepts are built upon the learners’ prior knowledge and experiences.
 Localization of instructional materials—by embedding local contexts, names, places, and culturally relevant situations—makes abstract mathematical concepts more relatable and understandable to young learners.
 Bruner’s idea of scaffolding, where learners are gradually led to independent understanding through contextually guided instruction, reinforces the importance of cultural familiarity in teaching materials.

 Complementing these learning theories is the ADDIE Model (Analysis, Design, Development, Implementation, Evaluation), a widely used framework in instructional design (Dick & Carey, 2009).
 The ADDIE model provides a systematic approach to creating high-quality instructional materials.
-In this study, the model guided each phase: identifying learners' needs (Analysis), structuring content and visual design (Design), creating and assembling the materials (Development), classroom use (Implementation), and expert review and impact assessment (Evaluation).
+In this study, the model guided each phase: identifying the learners' needs (Analysis), structuring content and visual design (Design), creating and assembling the materials (Development), classroom use (Implementation), and expert review and impact assessment (Evaluation).
 The summative evaluation component of this study is also rooted in Tyler’s (1949) Objectives Model, which emphasizes evaluating instructional effectiveness based on defined learning outcomes.

-By integrating Vygotsky’s sociocultural lens, Bruner’s constructivist principles, and the ADDIE model’s instructional structure, this study ensures that the code-mixed, localized instructional materials developed are pedagogically sound, culturally appropriate, and effective in enhancing learners' understanding of Mathematics I. These theoretical foundations not only justify the methodology but also underscore the relevance of language and context in early-grade mathematics education.
+By integrating Vygotsky’s sociocultural lens, Bruner’s constructivist principles, and the ADDIE model’s instructional structure, this study ensures that the code-mixed, localized instructional materials developed are pedagogically sound, culturally appropriate, and effective in enhancing the learners' understanding of Mathematics I. These theoretical foundations not only justify the methodology but also underscore the relevance of language and context in early-grade Mathematics education.

 Methodology

 The researcher employed a descriptive-evaluative research design.
-The descriptive design was used to describe the rating of the code-mixed instructional materials along the quality elements as well as the format and the content.
+The descriptive design was used to describe the rating of the code-mixed instructional materials along the quality elements, as well as the format and the content.
 A descriptive-comparative research design is a non-experimental method used to describe and compare characteristics or outcomes between groups or variables without manipulating conditions.
 As defined by Fraenkel and Wallen (2012), this design identifies differences in data by analyzing specific criteria under naturally occurring settings.
 Similarly, Goodwin and Goodwin (2017) emphasize that it is well-suited for evaluating relationships and differences without altering existing variables, making it a reliable tool for assessing educational interventions and their outcomes.

-This research design is particularly appropriate for the study as it focuses on describing the ratings of the code-mixed instructional materials and comparing students’ performance before and after their use.
+This research design is particularly appropriate for the study as it focuses on describing the ratings of the code-mixed instructional materials and comparing the students’ performance before and after their use.
 The descriptive aspect allows for a systematic evaluation of the instructional materials based on quality elements.
 Meanwhile, the comparative component facilitates the analysis of changes or improvements in student performance, making it possible to determine the effectiveness of the instructional materials in achieving learning objectives.